 Utica gains National Centers of Academic Excellence designations from major government agencies

-Utica College is proud to be designated a National Center of Academic Excellence in Cyber Defense Education (CAE- CD) by the National Security Agency (NSA) and Department of Homeland Security (DHS).
+Utica College is proud to be designated a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) through academic year 2024 by the National Security Agency (NSA) and Department of Homeland Security (DHS).
 Utica College has met the increased demands of this new designation category with its Bachelor's and Master's in Cybersecurity programs.
-The NSA designation covers the academic years 2014 through 2019.
+The NSA designation covers the academic years through 2024.

 The college has also earned designation as a National Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3).
 The CDFAE program offers designations to accredited academic programs that confer a digital forensics-related degree.
 To receive CDFAE designation, an institution's accredited academic program must map courses against a common core curriculum and must have in-course peer reviews of curriculum and practicum within a three year period.

 DC3 was established as an organic entity within the Air Force Office of Special Investigations in 1998.
 It is a national cyber center, as recognized in NSPD 54/HSPD 23 and serves as the operational focal point for the Defense Industrial Base Cybersecurity and Information Assurance Program (DIB CS/IA Program).

 View a video of Professor Joe Giordano, Director of the Cybersecurity Programs discussing the designations: http://youtu.be/QnPlwFWeJoQ.